LRT Line 1 (Metro Manila)

-Operations and services

-The line operates from 4:30 a.m.
-PST (UTC+8) until 10:15 p.m. on weekdays, and 4:30 a.m. until 9:45 p.m on weekends and holidays.
-It operates almost every day of the year unless otherwise announced.
-Special schedules are announced via the PA system in every station and also in newspapers and other mass media.
-During Holy Week, a public holiday in the Philippines, the rail line is closed for annual maintenance, owing to fewer commuters and traffic around the metro.
-Normal operation resumes after Easter Sunday.
-During the Christmas and year-end holidays, the operating hours of the line are shortened due to the low ridership of the line during the holidays.

 History

 Planning and funding

-The 1977 Metro Manila Transport, Land Use and Development Planning Project (MMETROPLAN), a fourteen-month study conducted by Freeman Fox and Associates and funded by the World Bank, recommended the construction of a street-level light rail line in Manila.
-Following a review by the Ministry of Transportation and Communications, later the Department of Transportation (DOTr), the proposal was revised to an elevated railway in order to avoid building over the city's many intersections, while the option of constructing the line underground was also rejected due to the high water table in Manila.
-This raised the project's cost from ₱1.5 billion to ₱2 billion.
+The Metro Manila Transport, Land Use, and Development Planning Project (MMETROPLAN), a fourteen-month study conducted by Freeman Fox and Associates and funded by the World Bank, recommended the construction of a street-level (at-grade) light rail line in Manila and the proposed four lines that were included in the study that would run along Rizal Avenue, Taft Avenue, España Boulevard, Quezon Avenue, and Shaw Boulevard.
+A year later, public works secretary Alfredo Juinio announced that the system would consist of streetcars that were seen before the World War II, and they would accept bids for the project in the next few months.

+Following a review by the Ministry of Transportation and Communications, later the Department of Transportation (DOTr), the proposal was revised to an elevated railway to avoid building over the city's many intersections, while the option for an underground line was rejected due to the high water table in Manila and has a half a meter below sea level; this raised the project's cost from ₱1.5 billion to ₱2 billion.
 An alignment along Rizal and Taft avenues, which spanned from Monumento, Caloocan in the north to Baclaran, Pasay in the south, was selected because it followed a relatively straight path for most of its route.

 On July 12, 1980, President Ferdinand Marcos created the Light Rail Transit Authority (LRTA) and assigned First Lady and Governor of Metro Manila Imelda Marcos as its chairman.
-While the LRTA confined its roles to policy making, fare regulation, and future planning, the line's operations were assigned to Metro, Inc., a sister company of Meralco.
+While the LRTA confined its roles to policy making, fare regulation, and future planning, the line's operations were assigned to Meralco Transit Organization (Metro, Inc.), a sister company of Meralco.
 The line came to be referred to as Metrorail.
+During that month, a Belgian consortium was chosen over other bids from France, Germany, Japan, and Switzerland.

 The Belgian Government granted a ₱300 million soft and interest-free loan for the project's construction, with a repayment period of 30 years.
 Additional funding was later sourced from a ₱700 million loan, provided by a Belgian consortium consisting of ACEC, La Brugeoise et Nivelles, Tractionnel Engineering International, and Transurb Consult.
 The consortium also supplied the line's first light rail vehicles, power control, signalling, and telecommunications, as well as provided training and technical assistance.
 Designed as a public utility rather than a profit center, the line was expected to incur a deficit through 1993, but complete its repayments within a period of 20 years.